 How the funding is changing

 In 2016, Swindon Borough Council embarked upon a project to reduce expenditure in a number of non-essential areas in order for it to be redirected towards duties such as adult social care and child protection.
 As a result, the Parish Council agreed to take on the responsibility of a package of services such as grass cutting, shrub maintenance, and litter picking in public areas.
+Please visit Finance, Policies/Contracts & HR – Chiseldon Parish Council to find out more about the budget and precept.

 Looking to the future